Patroni-assisted fallback

 When it helps

 Planned switchover.
 A DBA runs patroni switchover --candidate node2.
 Patroni promotes node2, then shuts down PostgreSQL on node1.
 Between the shutdown and Patroni restarting node1 as a replica of node2, doorman on node1 has no backend.
-With fallback enabled, doorman connects to node2 within 1-2 TCP round trips.
+With fallback enabled, the next client request that fails to reach the local socket triggers a /cluster lookup and the new connection is opened to node2.

 Unplanned crash.
 PostgreSQL on node1 is killed by the OOM killer.
 Patroni hasn't detected the failure yet.
 Doorman gets connection refused on the unix socket, queries the Patroni API, and connects to the sync_standby (most likely the next leader).